19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (3) The court may direct that either an order for payment of costs under subsection (1) or an order for payment of compensation under section 359(1) be paid in priority to the other, and if no direction is given, the order for payment of costs takes priority over the order for payment of compensation.

+[Act 19 of 2018 wef 31/10/2018]

 ### Costs ordered by Court of Appeal or High Court

-356\.—(1) The Court of Appeal or the High Court in the exercise of its powers under Part XX may award costs to be paid by or to the parties as it thinks fit.
+356\.—(1) The Court of Appeal or the High Court, in the exercise of its powers under Part XX, may —

+(a) on its own motion, make an order for costs to be paid by any party to any other party as the Court thinks fit; or

+(b) on the application of any party, make an order for costs, of such amount as the Court thinks fit, to be paid to that party by any other party.

+[Act 19 of 2018 wef 31/10/2018]

 (2) Where the Court of Appeal or the High Court makes any order for costs to be paid by the prosecution to an accused, the Court must be satisfied that the conduct of the matter under Part XX by the prosecution was frivolous or vexatious.

+(3) Before the Court of Appeal or the High Court makes any order for costs to be paid by an accused to the prosecution, the Court must be satisfied that —

+(a) the commencement, continuation or conduct of the matter under Part XX by the accused was an abuse of the process of the Court; or

+(b) the conduct of the matter under Part XX by the accused was done in an extravagant and unnecessary manner.

+[Act 19 of 2018 wef 31/10/2018]

-(3) Where the Court of Appeal or the High Court makes any order for costs to be paid by an accused to the prosecution, the Court must be satisfied that the conduct of the matter under Part XX by the accused was done in an extravagant and unnecessary manner.
+(4) If the prosecution applies to the Court of Appeal or the High Court for an order for the costs of any matter under Division 1B of Part XX to be paid by an accused to the prosecution on the ground that the commencement, continuation or conduct of that matter by the accused was an abuse of the process of the Court, the Court must state whether it is satisfied that the commencement, continuation or conduct of that matter by the accused was an abuse of the process of the Court.

+[Act 19 of 2018 wef 31/10/2018]

 ### Costs against defence counsel

-357\.—(1) Where it appears to a court that costs have been incurred unreasonably or improperly in any proceedings or have been wasted by a failure to conduct proceedings with reasonable competence and expedition, the court may make against any advocate whom it considers responsible (whether personally or through an employee or agent) an order —
+357\.—(1) Where it appears to a court that costs have been incurred unreasonably or improperly in any proceedings (for example, by commencing, continuing or conducting a matter the commencement, continuation or conduct of which is an abuse of the process of the Court) or have been wasted by a failure to conduct proceedings with reasonable competence and expedition, the court may make against any advocate whom it considers responsible (whether personally or through an employee or agent) an order —

 (a) disallowing the costs as between the advocate and his client; or

 (b) directing the advocate to repay to his client costs which the client has been ordered to pay to any person.

+[Act 19 of 2018 wef 31/10/2018]

+(1A) If the Court of Appeal or the High Court makes an order under subsection (1)(a) or (b) in respect of any proceedings for a matter under Division 1B of Part XX, and the prosecution has applied to the Court for an order for the costs of that matter to be paid to the prosecution on the ground that the commencement, continuation or conduct of that matter was an abuse of the process of the Court, the Court must state whether it is satisfied that the commencement, continuation or conduct of that matter was an abuse of the process of the Court.

+[Act 19 of 2018 wef 31/10/2018]

 (2) No order under this section shall be made against an advocate unless he has been given a reasonable opportunity to appear before the court and show cause why the order should not be made.